Applied Quantitative Ecology

 • minimum of 12 graduate-level credits

-• each course concludes with a final exam or project (B- to pass)
+• each course includes evaluations, including a final exam

-• courses can be used for academic credit at your institution
+• courses can be used for academic credit with school approval

 • use courses to certify as an ecologist at any level with ESA